Driving adoption and understanding user behaviour in online marketplaces

 Every marketplace has a few things in common.
 First, they all have two sides: on one side is the seller (supply), on the other side a buyer (demand).
 Second, the marketplace acts as an intermediary and bring these two sides together.

-Driving Adoption:
+Driving adoption:

 In the initial stages of developing a marketplace, driving adoption by both sides is obviously a very important element in gaining traction for the marketplace.
 There are many tactics that will help gain the attention of both sides.
 For instance, implementing a full-blown marketing strategy including promotional materials as well as other activities including roadshows in key geographical locations and meeting with key users.